grantsrb/kaggle-cervical_cancer_screening/README.md

 ## Satchel Grant

-_May 3rd, 2017 Performance Update: Model is achieving ~65% accuracy on validation set._
+_May 3rd, 2017 Performance Update: Model is achieving ~66% accuracy on validation set._

 ## Overview
 This is a project to use the medical images provided by Kaggle, Intel, and MobileODT to create a classification pipeline for cervical type.
 This can be useful for determining treatments and testing procedures when treating and diagnosing cervical cancer.

 The pipelines in this project use Convolutional Neural Net (CNN) models written in Python using the Keras functional API for image classification.
 The pipelines also use various image manipulation libraries.
 The rest of this readme walks you through the different parts of the project.

+## Project Navigation

+This README discusses the various approaches of this project without references to the code.
+Launch the [cervical_classification](./cervical_classification.ipynb) Jupyter notebook for a project walk through that directly discusses the code.

 ## Setup and Installation

+#### Miniconda Environment

-These instructions assume you are using bash.
+These instructions assume basic knowledge of terminal and bash.

 The required packages for this project are listed in the environment files located in the [environment directory](./environments/).